In 2002 Saint John Paul II spoke these words to millions of young people at World Youth Day in Toronto:

 Our staff must also deeply identify with our Core Values and Tenets (See Builders Magazine for more information).

-CCO conducts our mission in an intentional manner and so we are serious about training our missionaries to best meet the demands of ministry.
+CCO conducts our mission in an intentional manner and we are serious about training our missionaries to best meet the demands of ministry.
 All first year staff attend an orientation and training week called CCO 101 mid-August.
-First year staff in the internship program then continue with an eight-month weekly training program.
+First year staff in their Formation year then continue with an eight-month weekly training program.
 Second year staff attend further training (CCO 201) to prepare them for greater leadership within the movement.
 Apart from these set programs, our staff have many opportunities for ongoing missionary and spiritual training and formation, such as yearly attendance at National Staff Gathering, retreat days, spiritual direction and various conferences.

 We strive to create an excellent workplace culture, and provide many non-salary benefits which allow staff to thrive in their vocation and serve for their career with CCO.
 Full-time missionary staff members and immediate family are eligible for health benefits as well as Specific Taxable Benefits.
 Eligible staff can also join our group saving RRSP plan.
 These benefits are designed to be a blessing to you and your family.